-Dreamers tend to have a very idealised view of relationships and will often become disenchanted in a relationship setting, even if they think you are the person, they “always dreamed of”.
+Dreamers tend to have a very idealised view of relationships and will often become disenchanted in a relationship setting, even if they think you are the person, they’ve “always dreamed of”.
 This is primarily because the weight of expectation that individual has is too high and sometimes the mundanity of relationships become a massive hurdle for them to overcome.

 Any successful relationship needs time and effort to be made on both parts as well as a good deal of sacrifice.
 Dreamers struggle to weigh up priorities, chasing their goals over the goals of a relationship and it often leads to heartbreak, infidelity or both.

-Be mindful when dating to look out for individuals that put too much focus on their “dream” scenario, i.e. “their dream wedding” or people that have already mapped out a complete life with a big goal and how they intend to get there.
+Be mindful when dating to look out for individuals that put too much focus on their “dream” scenario, for example, “their dream wedding” or people that have already mapped out a complete life with a big goal and how they intend to get there.
 These people will not hesitate to sacrifice a relationship in search of their goals and often relationships aren’t factored into their overall plan at all.

-They happen by happy (or unhappy) circumstance and ultimately (if not factored into their grand plan) relationships will fall by the wayside.
+Relationships happen by happy (or unhappy) circumstance and ultimately (if not factored into their grand plan) relationships will fall by the wayside.

 If an individual is too busy to make time for you, unable to discuss common goals beyond their overall goal or shows reluctance to compromise it is a clear indication that this person is self/goal orientated and unless the relationship itself is part of that overall goal, it will become disposable.

-I hope you enjoyed reading my article about types of women (people) to avoid when dating, I will follow up soon with an article of the three types of women to embrace when dating, arming you with the tools to make better initial decisions for a fruitful and successful long-term relationship.
+I hope you enjoyed reading my article about types of women (people) to avoid when dating, I will follow up soon with an article of the three types of women to embrace when dating.
+Arming you with the tools to make better initial decisions for a fruitful and successful long-term relationship.